oliveirasamuel5959/javascript-amazon-project/notes.md

 3. Save to Git

 ## Object-Oriented Programming (Organize code into objects)

-- Class is an object generator
+1. Class is an object generator
+2. Atributes and methods
+3. Private and public properties and methods